3 Terms + Capstone Project

 The Master in Digital Marketing & CRM outlines the management and marketing essentials needed to become efficient marketing managers.

-The program is offered on a full-time basis and consists of 3 consecutive terms of academic courses followed by a professional experience.
+The program is offered on a full-time basis and consists of 3 terms of academic courses and a professional experience.
 The curriculum is developed around core courses and specialized courses in both Digital Marketing and CRM.

 In the light of the changes brought by internet, the program focuses on the fundamentals of doing business online helping students understand online consumer behavior, how to develop effective websites, how to optimize digital strategy and communication across various channels and how to integrate new innovation.